Introduction¶

 $ openstack --version

-Please note that the version returned by the openstack command can be different with the version displayed in this example.
+Please note that the version returned by the openstack command can be different from the version displayed in this example.

 Definition of the Environment Variables¶